SPECIAL INTEREST GROUPS (SIGs) GENERAL OPERATIONS FRAMEWORK

 Volunteer Leadership and Staff Services

 SIGs are volunteer driven organizations.
-Volunteer leaders are responsible for developing programs and raising funds to support them, if applicable.
+Volunteer leaders are responsible for developing programs and working with ASCO’s Director, Development in raising funds to support them (if applicable).
 While most SIGs will operate on essentially a minimal staff support basis, others will request or require more staff services.

 ASCO provides a base line of staff services to all SIGs upon request at no fee including:

 - Financial services such as accounting, auditing and professional investment advice.

 - Limited meeting organization, planning and on-site meeting services for breakfast or luncheon meetings held in conjunction with the Academy or AOA Congress.

 - Communication assistance including editing ASCO newsletter articles drafted by volunteer leaders promoting and reporting the SIG.